AmandaK18/Greeting/README.md

 # Greeting
 Hello there
-But I like to do changes
+But I liked to do changes
 There is a change